 Tetracyline antibiotics in the water should not be used with salt or in high gH.

 Salt and high gH makes them ineffective because tetracyline binds with calcium and magnesium making them inactive.

-They are ineffective in high pH/over
+They are ineffective in high pH/over 7.5.

 Tetracylines should be used alone and not mixed with any other meds (except in med food and *).